 Ilana Bennett, Ph.D.

-Most of us are familiar with the notion that our memory gets worse as we get older.
+Most of us experience that our memory gets worse as we get older.
 But, in fact, not all forms of memory decline with age.
 And it’s not just about aging.
 Across the lifespan, there are some adults who have worse memory than their peers.
-My research focuses on cortical disconnection as a mechanism to explain these individual- and age-related differences in memory.
-According to this model, degradation of white matter is thought to account for cognitive declines associated with aging.
-White matter is a critical, yet relatively understudied, part of our brain.
-It provides the structural framework by which gray matter regions communicate and coordinate their processing.
-In my lab, we use a combination of diffusion tensor imaging (DTI) and functional magnetic resonance imaging (fMRI) to characterize the effect of aging on white matter and to determine whether white matter aging accounts for age-related differences in learning and memory performance.
+My research focuses on these individual- and age-related differences in memory and whether they can be attributed to changes in our brain as we age.
+Our studies use a combination of behavioral tasks and magnetic resonance imaging (MRI) in younger and older adults to characterize the effect of aging on our brain structure and function and how it relates to our ability to learn and remember.

 Rachel Wu, Ph.D.